MicrosoftDocs/power-platform/power-platform/sap/templates/account-assistant/overview.md

 The combination of AI and the ability to directly interact with your SAP system allows for easy discoverability, rapid iteration, and experimentation.
 Designed for makers and organizations integrating SAP with Power Platform, this tool provides dynamic, installation-specific insights to maximize accuracy when working to integrate Power Platform with your specific SAP system.

 > [!WARNING]
-> *Account assistant for SAP solutions* is only intended to assist makers in a development environment.
-This agent has wide latitude when interacting with SAP systems and is **not for production use**.
+> *Account assistant for SAP solutions* is **only intended to assist makers in a development environment**.
+This agent has wide latitude when interacting with SAP systems and isn't for production use.

 ## Preparation